navidmdn/identity_embedding/README.md

 ## Requirements

-This project was tested on Ubuntu 20.04 with Python 3.8.5 and PyTorch 1.7.1.
+This project was tested on Ubuntu 20.04 with Python 3.8.
 The required packages are listed in `requirements.txt`.
+Install them with `pip install -r requirements.txt`.

 ## Getting data